How does your inbox make you feel?

 Automatic triage is like using folders, but with zero effort.
 You can tackle emails in batches, with minimal task-switching and maximum speed.

 Most email apps can group emails by basic type.
 Gmail, for instance, can organize incoming mail into categories like Primary, Social, and Promotions.
-But these groups are far too coarse for a work inbox — you still have to switch tasks within each group!
+But these groups are far too coarse for a work inbox — you still have to switch tasks within each group to achieve Gmail inbox zero!

 Instead of struggling with prebuilt categories, design your own.
 In Superhuman, we call this Split Inbox.
 You can split your inbox into different streams, like "VIP", "Google Docs", "Calendar" and "Team" — and process them one stream at a time: